-Recent Business Combination
+2017 Business Combination

 WillScot Corporation (formerly known as Double Eagle Acquisition Corp.) was originally incorporated as a special purpose acquisition company formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or other similar business combination with one or more target businesses.
-On November 29, 2017 (the "Combination Date"), we completed a transaction (the "Business Combination") that resulted in a change of control of our company.
-In conjunction with the Business Combination,
+On November 29, 2017 (the "Combination Date"), we completed a transaction (the "Business Combination") whereby (i) we indirectly acquired Williams Scotsman International, Inc. ("WSII") for an aggregate purchase price of \$1.1 billion, and (ii) Sapphire Holding S.a.r.I ("Sapphire"), which is an investment holding company controlled by TDR Capital LLP ("TDR Capital") and an affiliate of WSII's former owners, acquired a controlling interest in our voting securities.

-- we indirectly acquired Williams Scotsman International, Inc. ("WSII") for an aggregate purchase price of \$1.1 billion, of which (i) \$1.0215 billion was paid in cash and (ii) \$78.5 million was paid in shares of our Class B common stock, which a represent non-economic voting interest in us, and shares of WS Holdings common stock (the "Rollover Interest"), which are exchangeable into shares of our Class A common stock; - Sapphire Holding S.a.r.I ("Sapphire"), which is an investment holding company controlled by TDR Capital LLP ("TDR Capital") and an affiliate of WSII's former owners, acquired a controlling interest in our voting securities.
-Sapphire obtained a controlling interest by purchasing from us \$418.3 million of our Class A common shares with its own working capital, and Sapphire subsequently increased its controlling interest when it acquired the Rollover Interest from WSII's former owners; and - our company changed its name to WillScot Corporation, reconstituted its Board of Directors ("Board"), and appointed new management.
-In reconstituting our Board, our former sponsor, Double Eagle Acquisition LLC ("DEAL"), and TDR Capital appointed all seven members of our Board pursuant to an amended Stock Purchase Agreement dated as of November 6, 2017, a copy of which appears as exhibit 2.1 to Amendment No. 3 to our Registration Statement on Form S-4 (File No. 333-220356) filed with the SEC on November 6, 2017.
+As part of the Business Combination, our company changed its name to WillScot Corporation, reconstituted its Board of Directors ("Board"), and appointed new management.
+In reconstituting our Board, our former sponsor, Double Eagle Acquisition LLC ("DEAL"), and TDR Capital appointed the initial seven members of our Board pursuant to an amended Stock Purchase Agreement dated as of November 6, 2017, a copy of which appears as exhibit 2.1 to Amendment No. 3 to our Registration Statement on Form S-4 (File No. 333-220356) filed with the SEC on November 6, 2017.

-Additional information regarding the Business Combination and the transactions related thereto is available in our Annual Report on Form 10-K that we filed with the SEC on March 16, 2018.
+Additional information regarding the Business Combination and the transactions related thereto is available in our Annual Report on Form 10-K that we filed with the SEC on March 15, 2019.